iRNA-COSI/APAeval/execution_workflows/TAPAS/README.md

 ```
 nextflow main.nf --input samplesheet.csv --gtf [/path/to/gtf] -profile <docker/singularity>
 ```
+- Note: please make sure that the provided GTF file's chromosome names are without the `chr` prefix.
+Please strip the `chr` prefix off prior to running the workflow if the GTF file you use has a `chr` prefix in its chromosome names.

 ## Output & post-processing
 TAPAS outputs a file containing TAPAS identified entries, which are formatted into a bed file with the following columns: